linode/apl-docs/docs/inst-chart.md

 helm install -f /path/to/values.yaml my-otomi-release otomi-repo/otomi
 ```

 You can also install a specific version of the chart.
-Visit [this page](https://github.com/redkubes/otomi-core/releases) for the list of all versions.
+See [here](https://github.com/redkubes/otomi-core/releases) for the a list of all available versions.

 ```bash
 helm install -f /path/to/values.yaml my-otomi-release otomi-repo/otomi --version 0.1.4-rc6